tilidev/gym-minigrid/README.md

 from `MiniGridEnv`.
 Extending the environment with new object types or new actions should be very easy.
 If you wish to do this, you should take a look at the [gym_minigrid/minigrid.py](gym_minigrid/minigrid.py) source file.

+## Contributions by Tilio Schulze

+- [ ] Mark explicitly which files have been modified & why

 ## Included Environments